Pompey: Sertorian War

 The Sertorian War began in 80 BC when Quintus Sertorius, a prominent proscribed Marian general, initiated a rebellion in Hispania, where he was joined by other Roman exiles like Perperna.
 Supported by local Iberian tribes, he took control of Hispania Ulterior and repeatedly defeated Quintus Caecilius Metellus Pius through skillful use of guerrilla warfare.
 Sertorius defeated other Roman generals sent to oust him and soon conquered Hispania Citerior as well.
 Backed by his allies in the Senate, Pompey was appointed military commander in Spain with proconsular authority in order to defeat Sertorius.
-This act was technically illegal as he had yet to hold public office, illustrating Pompey's preference for military glory, and disregard for traditional political constraints.
+This act was technically illegal as he had yet to hold public office, illustrating Pompey's preference for military glory and disregard for traditional political constraints.

 Pompey recruited 30,000 infantry and 1,000 cavalry, evidence of the threat posed by Sertorius.
 En route to Hispania, he subdued a rebellion in Gallia Narbonensis, after which his army entered winter quarters near Narbo Martius.
 In early 76 BC, he crossed the Col de Portet and entered the Iberian peninsula, where he would remain for the next five years.
-His arrival boosted the morale of Metellus' troops, while some rebels changed sides, but soon after he was defeated by Sertorius at the Battle of Lauron, losing one third of his army while inflicting next to no losses on Sertorius' army.
-This was a serious blow to Pompey's prestige, who spent the rest of the year re-organising his army.
+His arrival boosted the morale of Metellus' troops, while some rebels changed sides, but soon after, he was defeated by Sertorius at the Battle of Lauron, losing one third of his army while inflicting next to no losses on Sertorius' army.
+This was a serious blow to Pompey's prestige, who spent the rest of the year reorganising his army.
 Metellus' failure to dislodge Sertorius and Pompey's defeat meant the senatorial generals made no progress in the year.

 In 75 BC, Sertorius led the campaign against Metellus, while Pompey defeated his subordinates Perperna and Gaius Herennius outside Valencia.
 When Sertorius took over operations against Pompey, Metellus defeated his deputy Lucius Hirtuleius at the Battle of Italica.
 Pompey faced Sertorius in the indecisive Battle of Sucro, in which Sertorius defeated Pompey's right flank and nearly captured Pompey himself, but his legate Lucius Afranius defeated the Sertorian right.
 Sertorius withdrew inland, then turned to fight at Saguntum, where Pompey lost 6,000 men, including his brother-in-law Memmius, reputedly his most effective subordinate.
 Sertorius himself suffered 3,000 casualties, one of whom was Hirtuleius.